-Good architecture is often overlooked by the general public, and we often don't think about the elements that make it "good."
+Good architectural design is often overlooked by the general public, and we often don't think about the elements that make it "good."
 To many, it's just another building.
-However, good architecture enhances our daily lives in ways that we wouldn't necessarily predict or expect.
+However, the importance of architecture cannot be overstated.
+Good architecture enhances our daily lives in ways that we wouldn't necessarily predict or expect.

 Have you ever thought—sat down and really thought—about what makes the best buildings the best?
 They are ones that enhance productivity and encourage progress.

-Let's dive into the ways that good architecture affects the world around us.
+Let's dive into the ways why good architecture is so important.

 The best architecture design is one that won't cost much, but will still continue to drive economic flow.